utkarshg6/helpful/Shell.md

   - Definition:

     ```bash
+    # Method 0: Searching for a string inside a file
     grep {search-string} {filename}

+    # Method 1: Pass all the file names
+    grep {search-string} {filename1} {filename2}

+    # Method 2: You may use a double dash with no name, it means no more flags can be defined
+    grep {search-string} -- {filename1} {filename2}
     ```

   - Example:

     ```bash
+    # Method 0
     grep username logfile0001.log

+    # Method 1
+    grep username logfile0001.log logfile0002.log

+    # Method 2
+    grep username -- logfile0001.log logfile0002.log
     ```

 - Copy the contents to a file: